 Cardrona (279 miles/450 km)

 The historic hotel at Cardrona, one of New Zealand's oldest, sits at the base of the Cardrona Alpine Resort, one of the most popular skiing and mountain biking destinations in the country.

-A couple of viewing points along this memorable stretch of road give you your first glimpses of Queenstown and Lake Wakatipu.
+A couple of viewing points along this memorable stretch of road gives you your first glimpses of Queenstown and Lake Wakatipu.
 As you leave the Crown Range, you rejoin the main highway to Queenstown, deservedly New Zealand's most popular tourist destination.